artaveo/artaveo/ROAD-MAP-ARTAVEO.md

 **Phase 2 — delivered:** `site-header`, `mobile-nav`, `site-footer`, `theme-toggle`, `language-switcher`, `command-palette`, `breadcrumb`, `page-transition`, `site-shell`, `lib/site.ts`, `components/icon.tsx`.
 **Phase 2 — missing:** `SiteShell` is not used by any route; the language switcher only flips `dir` (no locale routes, no dictionaries); "Home" is missing from navigation; the command palette uses a hard-coded list.

-**Phase 3 — delivered in `main`:** `components/home/hero.tsx` and `lib/home-content.ts` (content currently violates section 16 — see 6.1).
+**Phase 3 — delivered in `main` (`4ef6f87`):** `app/page.tsx` renders the Home inside `SiteShell` with Hero, Capability Strip, Featured Work, Services, Why Artaveo, Tech Stack, Process, About Preview, Insights Preview and Final CTA; `types/content.ts` defines content shapes; `lib/home-content.ts` now contains only the two real projects (Transportation System, Pazhuhesh Portal) with facts taken from their repositories; fictional projects and metrics removed.
-**Phase 3 — note:** a fuller Home implementation was produced in a separate working session but was never merged into `main`.
-It must either be merged through a pull request or rebuilt; in both cases it passes Phase 3's Definition of Done against *this* roadmap before it is marked complete.
+**Phase 3 — still open:** closure checklist 3.5 (site-config placeholders, voice, unused fake images, `noindex`, empty-means-hidden for Insights, bilingual content shape, phase document).

 ---

 # 6. Debt found in audit (added 10 September 2026)

 These findings do not change the historical status of phases 1–3.
-They are resolved inside Phase 3 and Phase 4 unless stated otherwise.
+They are resolved inside Phase 3 (closure), Phase 4 (design) and Phase 5 (i18n) unless stated otherwise.

 ## 6.1 Content debt — P0 (blocks any public deployment)

-- `lib/home-content.ts` contains fictional projects (*Atlas Analytics*, *Meridian Pay*, *Northline Commerce*) with invented metrics (query speed-ups, app-store rating, conversion lift, LCP).
+- ~~`lib/home-content.ts` contains fictional projects (*Atlas Analytics*, *Meridian Pay*, *Northline Commerce*) with invented metrics~~ — **resolved in Phase 3 (`4ef6f87`)**.
-- `public/images/work-*.png` are AI-generated screenshots of those fictional products.
+- `public/images/work-*.png` (AI-generated screenshots of those fictional products) are no longer referenced but are still in the repository — delete (3.5).
 - `lib/site.ts`: the e-mail `hello@artaveo.studio` is unverified (domain ownership not confirmed — D-01); `socialLinks` point to the root of github.com / x.com / linkedin.com; an X profile is not part of the strategy.
-- Copy uses "we / the studio" and implies a team (nav descriptions, site description).
+- Copy uses "we / our / the studio" and implies a team (nav descriptions, site description, Home metadata, Hero "View our work").
 The voice rule is in section 16.1.

 ## 6.2 UX / architecture debt

 - `/` renders the design-system showcase, duplicating `/design-system`.
 - No locale routing (`/en`, `/fa`), no dictionaries, no translated metadata.
-- Mobile navigation is a sheet; decide in Phase 4.4 whether to keep it (acceptable if accessible) or switch to a full overlay.
+- Mobile navigation is a sheet; decide in Phase 5.4 whether to keep it (acceptable if accessible) or switch to a full overlay.
 - Command palette is not fed by content.
 - No `loading`, `error` or `not-found` boundaries per locale.
 - `README.md` is v0 boilerplate.